|Nutrition Facts (per serving)|

-- 1-1/2 cups mayonnaise
+- 1 1/2 cups mayonnaise

 - 1/3 cup milk

-- 2 Tbsp. yellow mustard
+- 2 tablespoons yellow mustard

-- 1 bunch green onions, sliced
+- 1 bunch green onions (sliced)

-1. Boil the potatoes until tender. about 20-30 minutes.
+Boil the potatoes until tender, about 20 to 30 minutes.
 You may need to take the smaller potatoes out at the 20-minute point; larger potatoes may take up to 30 minutes.
 They're tender when you can easily stick a fork into the potato.

-2. Meanwhile, in a large bowl blend mayonnaise, milk, and mustard until smooth.
-I like to use a wire whisk for this step to make sure there are no lumps.
+Meanwhile, in a large bowl blend mayonnaise, milk, and mustard until smooth.
+Use a wire whisk for this step to make sure there are no lumps.

-Add salt and pepper to taste.
-Make extra dressing, perhaps about half of the original recipe, and put it in a screw-top jar.
+Make some extra dressing, perhaps about half of the original recipe, and put it in a screw-top jar.
 Seal it and keep it in the fridge.

-3. When the potatoes are cool, peel them.
+When the potatoes are cool, peel them.
 This is easy to do using a sharp knife.
 This step takes some time, but it can be contemplative so enjoy the process.

 The hard-cooked eggs are layered on top for a pretty presentation.
-You can also stir the hard cooked eggs right into the salad.
+You can also stir the hard-cooked eggs right into the salad.